 Whether under the muscle or over the muscle placement creates a more natural appearance depends on a number of factors.
 Women who naturally have a fair amount of breast tissue might be better suited to having the implants placed on top of the muscle.
 If you have very little natural breast tissue, it’s common for a surgeon to recommend putting the implants under the muscle.
 The extra layer created by the muscle helps the implants to be less visible beneath the skin.

 Schedule Your Consultation Today

-To learn more about how to get a natural result from breast augmentation and implants, contact the Aesthetic Surgery Center to book an appointment with Dr. Kiranjeet Gill, one of our plastic surgeons.
+To learn more about how to get a natural result from breast augmentation and implants, contact the Aesthetic Surgery Center to book an appointment with Dr. Ross, one of our plastic surgeons.
 Our surgeons have been featured on many of the major news networks, including ABC, NBC, Wink TV, and FOX, as recognized experts on a variety of plastic surgery topics.
-Dr. Agarwal, Dr. Maloney, and Dr. Gill believe that educating and communicating with their patients are the keys to helping them achieve successful, natural-looking results.
+Dr. Agarwal, Dr. Maloney, and Dr. Ross believe that educating and communicating with their patients are the keys to helping them achieve successful, natural-looking results.
 Book your appointment at the Aesthetic Surgery Center, located at 1175 Creekside Parkway #100 in Naples, FL, by calling 239-594-9100.